Top of Page

 In order to continuously realize the IIJ Group's business philosophy and to achieve long-term sustainable growth, IIJ Group recognizes the importance of taking initiatives in the reduction of environmental impact on the society as a whole through business activities that comply with environmental laws and regulations and take the global environment into account.

-As the first full-scale Internet service provider in Japan, IIJ has created the Internet infrastructure in Japan and has been providing Internet connectivity services.
-It is recognized that social and economic activities are obviously more efficient than they were about 30 years ago with the use of internet-based services and applications.
+As the first commercial Internet service provider in Japan, IIJ has created the Internet infrastructure in Japan and has been providing Internet connectivity services.
+Social and economic activities are obviously more efficient than they were about 30 years ago with the use of internet-based services and applications.
 IIJ Group will continue to stably provide highly reliable services that support the networked society such as the Internet and cloud computing services thereby contributing to further improving the efficiency of social activities and reducing the environmental impact on the entire society.

 IIJ has established the "Sustainability Committee", chaired by the President, to promote these activities as a company-wide initiative, and will implement PDCA activities to reduce the environmental impact.
 IIJ will disclose sufficient environmental information to its stakeholders.